 As each Italian region, the capital city of Rome, has its own Roman cuisine.
 Since it is not possible to single out one dish from many we will mention here the most famous Roman traditional food.
 From snacks there is bruschetta - a bread rubbed with garlic and topped with oil and tomatoes.
 Another street snack is suppli - fried rice balls stuffed with beef ragout and mozzarella.
-There is also pizza bianca (white pizza).
-It's very popular snack in Rome.

 Rome is famous for its pasta and here we can find a variety of pasta dishes.
 One of them are fettuccine Alfredo - pasta dish with butter and Parmesan cheese.
 Another are Bucatini all'Amatriciana - pasta with tomato sauce, guanciale and Pecorino Romano.
 The most famous one are spaghetti alla carbonara - pasta with a sauce made with eggs, pancetta, pepper and Pecorino Romano.